 Please note that the minimum lifting weight within the Weights Training Journeys is 15 kg.
 In the case where you are assigned less than 20 kg, you can use a light barbell.

 The suggested weight should only be used as a guide.
 The amount of weight you actually use should be based on your training experience and your current level of strength and endurance.
 It is very important to start light and make sure you have proper lifting technique.
+You can adjust the recommended weight by clicking the edit icon of your working sets before starting the warm up sets.

 It is necessary to properly warm-up for each Weight Interval.
 For this reason, each Interval starts with three to five warm-up sets.
 The weight will gradually increase after every set to prepare you to perform at your best during each Interval.
 If the suggested weight is too heavy, you can give the appropriate feedback between sets.